Motherson Sumi Systems posts Rs 1,192 cr loss for Q1

 Auto components maker Motherson Sumi Systems Ltd on Tuesday reported a consolidated net loss of Rs 1,191.65 crore for June quarter 2020 hit hard by the coronavirus pandemic.
 The company logged a net profit of Rs 360.64 crore in the same quarter last fiscal, Motherson Sumi Systems Ltd (MSSL) said in a regulatory filing.

+Commenting on the performance during the quarter, MSSL COO Pankaj Mital said in April and May, there was really no production in the company's biggest geographies -- Europe and North American regions.
+"There has been an impact there because that's where the largest volume of business is happening," Mital told PTI.
+Even in India, there was no commercial activity or very little commercial activity in April and May, he said, adding that plants in some countries such as China, the UAE, and Thailand however continued to operate during the quarter.

-Commenting on the results, MSSL Chairman Vivek Chaand Sehgal said: "(The) coronavirus pandemic has created unprecedented challenges for the global automotive industry.
-Lockdown in various parts of the world severely dented demand for automobile sector in the first quarter of the fiscal."
-"Our topmost concern and focus during this period were the well-being and safety of our employees across all our plant locations and we worked on a war footing to put robust safety protocols in place," he added.
+Mital said the company is gradually ramping up production globally with 84 percent of the plants running at more than 50 percent capacity as of July 24 with many countries coming back to normalcy from COVID-19 induced lockdowns.
+MSSL Chairman Vivek Chaand Sehgal said: "(The) coronavirus pandemic has created unprecedented challenges for the global automotive industry.
+Lockdown in various parts of the world severely dented demand for the automobile sector in the first quarter of the fiscal."
+He said that the company's topmost concern and focus during this period were the wellbeing and safety of MSSL employees across all the plant locations and that it worked on a war footing to put robust safety protocols in place.

 Even though the first quarter was a washout, he said, economies have started witnessing green shoots of recovery.
-"Our teams and plants across the globe have also resumed operations and are working closely with our customers to fulfil their requirements.
-We now expect demand for the auto industry to gain momentum in the coming quarters of this fiscal year," Chaand said.
+"Our teams and plants across the globe have also resumed operations and are working closely with our customers to fulfill their requirements.
+We now expect demand for the auto industry to gain momentum in the coming quarters of this fiscal year," Sehgal said.
+On the outlook, Mital said the situation is getting better.

+"Now we see a much better demand.
+In quarter two, stronger demand is being seen.
+We see good visibility now as we go forward.
+It is becoming better and better," he noted.
+MSSL said strong demand is sighted for the second quarter and is encouraged by consistent improvement at greenfield plants of group firm SMP, which represents subsidiaries of Samvardhana Motherson Automotive Systems Group B.V, engaged in manufacturing and supplies of plastic parts and system modules for vehicle interiors and exteriors.

 - READ MORE ON: